robinhood/faust/docs/userguide/tasks.rst

     http://localhost:6066

-Your app may also add additional views to be exposed by the webserver.
+Your app may also add additional views to be exposed by the web server.
 The server is using :pypi:`aiohttp` by default, but you may implement additional web server drivers should you want to use something different.